shapedthought/rvtools2vse/README.md

 -d / --do-not-use-vpartition
 ```

-The tool will also use the vPartition capacity figure if it is available for a VM which normally reduces the capacity.
+The tool will also use the vPartition capacity figure for a VM which normally reduces the capacity in normal use.

 Using this flag will mean only the vInfo capacity figures will be used.